TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Authentication/Index.rst

 Developing an authentication service
 ====================================

+Use the :ref:`services-developer-service-api` to implement your service class.
 When developing your own "auth" services, the chances are high that you will want to implement only the "getUser\*" and "authUser\*" subtypes.